 What is hiking in Folegandros like?

 The highest mountain on Folegandros island is Agios Eleftherios with a peak of 455 m, an ideal spot to watch the impressive sunset after an exhilarating hike.
 The coasts are generally steep, exposed to the northern winds of the Aegean Sea.

 Folegandros is a small island, shaped by centuries of agriculture.
 It has a modest hiking network of 30 km of well-preserved trails.

-Kea or Tzia, the Lion Roar
+Kea Island: The Lion Roar

 What is hiking in Kea like?

-Kythnos, the Art of Simplicity
+Kythnos Island: The Art of Simplicity

 Kythnos is a dry and mostly barren Greek island and its most beautiful natural landmark is the Kolona beach, a narrow strip of golden sand that connects Kythnos with the islet of St. Loukas, creating two beautiful bays.

 Kythnos, like all the Cycladic islands, is mountainous and rocky but it doesn’t reach great heights.
 Profitis Ilias is the highest peak of Kakovolo mountain at just 365 m, the union of two ridges that offer panoramic views of the island.

 There are 15 trails but not all of them are signposted.